brugr9/UEPluginVolumeCreator/README.md

 DICOM&reg; *.dcm

-The results are stored in a Volume Render Texture named `RT_Scalar_Volume`, R-channel.
+The results are stored in a Render Target Volume named `RT_Scalar_Volume`, R-channel.

 ### 4.2.
 Import MetaImage